Pentax 645Z vs Sony A7 III

 Of the two cameras under consideration, the Pentax 645Z features a medium format sensor and the Sony A7 III a full frame sensor.
 The sensor area in the A7 III is 41 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 0.79 and 1.0.
 The sensor in the 645Z has a native 4:3 aspect ratio, while the one in the A7 III offers a 3:2 aspect.

 With 51.1MP, the 645Z offers a higher resolution than the A7 III (24MP), but the 645Z has smaller individual pixels (pixel pitch of 5.30μm versus 5.94μm for the A7 III).
 Moreover, the A7 III is a much more recent model (by 3 years and 10 months) than the 645Z, and its sensor will have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.
-Coming back to sensor resolution, it should be mentioned that neither of the two cameras has an anti-alias filter installed, so they are able to capture all the detail the sensor resolves.
+Coming back to sensor resolution, it should be mentioned that the 645Z has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

 The resolution advantage of the Pentax 645Z implies greater flexibility for cropping images or the possibility to print larger pictures.
 The maximum print size of the 645Z for good quality output (200 dots per inch) amounts to 41.3 x 31 inch or 104.9 x 78.6 cm, for very good quality (250 dpi) 33 x 24.8 inch or 83.9 x 62.9 cm, and for excellent quality (300 dpi) 27.5 x 20.6 inch or 69.9 x 52.4 cm.
 The corresponding values for the Sony A7 III are 30 x 20 inch or 76.2 x 50.8 cm for good quality, 24 x 16 inch or 61 x 40.6 cm for very good quality, and 20 x 13.3 inch or 50.8 x 33.9 cm for excellent quality prints.